xiujiao/OS-2012/README.md

 OS-Projects 2012
 =======
 This course was offered by Geoffrey Challen from UB.
+[John Longanecker](https://github.com/johnlonganecker) was my team member.

 It has three projects .